 The guard seemed hesitant between shooing him away and letting him look around.
 In the end, he scrunched his eyebrows and crossed his arms.
 "Sorry boy, no can do.
 Best return tomorrow morni'n when all's a'right.
 Fer now, just carry on along back to yer Mama 'an tell 'er you'll find it tomorrow." the officer said, shooing him with matching hand gestures.

-As he trudged the moist walkways of the just farther away from the docks, Alfriida lowered his torch into the wet stone, extinguishing it as the flames met with the surface and the small amount of water that coated it.
+As he trudged the moist walkways of the just farther away from the docks, Alfriida lowered his torch into the wet stone to extinguish it as the flames met with the surface and the small amount of water that coated it.

 Despite that, Alfriida had frequently visited the place as a child.
 It was where he played.
 It was where he waited for his father to return.
 He knew the place like the back of his own hand.

 Like the docks, it had a foul smell, but it was devoid of the rats that had a tendency to stick around everywhere.
 It had a paved walkway that ended up on the edge of the island.
 From there, it had crumbled badly and dangerously, seeming like a cliff that led to the ocean.